“Told you,” the Gnome whispered loudly, “the whole army’s full of girls. You owe me five crowns, Highness.”

 Sir Harrold and Sir Remo, two of Lord Borromeo’s knights, led the five ladies over to the Zaljans.
 The grizzly men and the other little girl set about untying them at once.

-“We thank you for this courtesy, your Highness,” the woman said, back atop her horse.
+“We are grateful for this courtesy, your Highness,” the woman said, back atop her horse.

 Cenedras glanced at the enemy as she read.
 The two grizzly men grew shocked at the wealth enumerated.
 “Does your Khan think I am a harlot, to be ordered about in exchange for gold?”

-“It is not our intention to insult you, your Highness, merely to secure your departure.”
+“It is not our intention to offend you, your Highness, merely to secure your departure.”

 “Worry not,” he said.
 “The insults of girls and cowards do me no harm.”